francescoraves483/Rawsock_lib/README.md

 A function (wlanLookup()) to automatically look for available wireless (or loopback) interfaces is included too.

-This library is for Linux only, at the moment!
-Tested with Linux kernel versions 4.14.63 and 4.15.0.
+This library is for Linux only, at the moment.
+Tested with Linux kernel 4.14.63 and later.

 **Cross-compiling for OpenWrt, on PC Engines APU1D boards:**